jusliu9547/DataCamp_project/README.md

 * A Network Analysis of Game of Thrones
 	- Network analysis with Python
+* A New Era of Data Analysis in Baseball
 * Dr. Semmelweis and the Discovery of Handwashing
 	- bootstrap sampling exercise with basic plotting skill
 * Exploring 67 years of LEGO